 Providing a best practice framework for derived personal identity verification (PIV) credentials

-The National Institute of Standards and Technology (NIST), together with the National Cybersecurity Center of Excellence (NCCoE) are the United States’ leading bodies in providing real world, best practice architectures for federal agencies and companies to overcome specific cybersecurity challenges.
+The National Institute of Standards and Technology’s (NIST) National Cybersecurity Center of Excellence (NCCoE) are the United States’ leading body in providing real world, best practice architectures for federal agencies and companies to overcome specific cybersecurity challenges.

 With the introduction of a new Federal Information Processing Standard (FIPS), specifically FIPS 201-2; Personal Identity Verification (PIV) of Federal Employees and Contractors, federal government had a new opportunity to take advantage of new technologies for the secure authentication of their employees and contractors.

 The original standard (FIPS 201) was published in 2005 and as such was focused on setting multi-factor authentication standards, using public key infrastructure (PKI), for technology in use at that time; largely desktop and laptop computers.

 FIPS 201 therefore was focused on users being issued with a PIV smart card to provide common multi-factor authentication via their desktop computers and laptops using in-built or auxiliary smart card readers.

 Fast forward to today and the technology landscape has changed significantly – the computing power of mobile phones has changed exponentially while tablets and hybrid computers are all now prevalent alongside new identity form factors like the USB token.

 The limitations of PIV smart cards to work with the technology that federal employees of 2020 want to use day-to-day as part of their jobs was plain to see.

 To extend the use of PIV systems into mobile devices, tablets, and laptops (without in-built smart card readers), NIST developed technical guidelines on the implementation and life cycle of identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV Card.